 It has been discovered that the famous "will of queen Berthe", naming her as the founder of Payerne, is in fact a fake, created by monks.
 These papers allowed the monks to grant themselves more rights than they actually possessed.

-On Mondays, which are public holidays, and school holidays in Vaud and Fribourg, the Abbey Church will be open.
+On Mondays, which are public holidays, the Abbey Church will be open.